Pattern Hopf algebras: Hopf algebra structure on marked permutations

 \subsection{Proof of unique factorization theorem}

 We start this section with the concept of \textit{DC intervals} and \textit{DC chains} of a marked permutation $\alpha^*$.
-We will see that these are closely related to factorizations of $\alpha^*$, and we will exploit this correspondence to prove the unique factorization theorem \cref{thm:isomonoids}.
+We will see that these are closely related to factorizations of $\alpha^*$, and we will exploit this correspondence to prove \cref{thm:isomonoids}.

 Recall that if $\beta^* $ is a marked permutation in $X$, and $I\subseteq X$, we denote $I^* \coloneqq I \sqcup \{ * \}$ for simplicity of notation.
 We also write $\mathbb{X}(\beta^* ) = X$.

 \begin{defin} Let $\beta^* $ be a marked permutation on the set $X$, \textit{i.e.} $\beta^* = (\leq_P, \leq_V)$ is a pair of orders on the set $X^*$.
 A \textit{doubly connected interval} on $\beta^* $, or a \textit{DC interval} for short, is a set $I \subseteq X $ such that $I^* $ is an interval on both orders $\leq_P, \leq_V$.
 A \textit{proper} DC interval is a DC interval $I$ such that $I \neq X$. \end{defin}